 Step 5: Submit your Letter of Appeal and supporting documents

 Your Letter of Appeal must be submitted to the University Secretary's Department within 20 working days of receiving notification of the CUPC decision.
-Your Letter of Appeal and supporting documents should be emailed to the Appeal Committee Secretary or sent/delivered to the following address:
+Your Letter of Appeal and supporting documents should be emailed to the Appeal Committee Secretary.

 Important: If your enrolment has been terminated you should continue to attend classes and submit the requisite assignments until your appeal outcome is decided.
 However you must obtain permission from your Faculty or School to do this.